 Plate: Unsigned engraving by George Vertue (1684-1756) (Alexander 2008, 273) from a drawing by John Talman (1677-1726), the first director of the Society of Antiquaries of London, who presented it for use as a “symbol” of the Society and a “headpiece or Emblem” to be used in the Society’s publications (SAL Minutes I.19, 22).
 The image appears here in this capacity, as it does in most publications of the Society down to the present.
 Different versions of the image have appeared as this symbolism evolved over three centuries, but this engraving is recognizable as the basis of the later versions.

 Object: Circa-fourteenth-century bronze lamp, with circular base added in the early eighteenth century.
 Its history is neatly summed up in a recent catalogue entry: “At first the lamp was presumed to be Roman; it was found at St. Leonard’s Hill, Windsor, in 1717 together with various Roman remains, and closely resembles oil lamps discovered at Pompeii and Herculaneum.
 However, it is now known to be medieval and recent research suggests it may be Jewish” (Gaimster, McCarthy, and Starkey 2007, 61).
-Emanuel (2000) recounts the historiography of the object and presents evidence that it was in fact a medieval Jewish Sabbath lamp.
-The lamp was first excavated at Windsor in 1717 and purchased by Sir Hans Sloane (1660-1753 ), who loaned it that year and then gave it to the Society in 1736.
-It is presently in the museum of the Society of Antiquaries of London (LDSAL 56).
+Emanuel (2000) recounts the historiography of the object and presents evidence that it may have been a medieval Jewish Sabbath lamp.
+The lamp may have been found as early as 1705 (Ashmole 1723, 3.210) and was probably first shown to the Society by Robert Butler, the gardener who first discovered it, in 1718.
+Some time afterward the lamp was purchased by Sir Hans Sloane, who donated it to the Society in 1736.
+It is presently in the museum of the Society of Antiquaries of London (LDSAL 59).

 Banner: NON EXTINGVETUR.